grassrootsgrocery/admin-portal/README.md

 }
 ```

 Both `ComponentA` and `ComponentB` read from and populate the same cache, which makes it really easy for us to share that data between them.
+Note that because the query key is the key for accessing fetched data in our cache, it should be unique to the fetch function.
+In other words, you should _not_ have two `useQuery` calls that have the same query key, but different fetch functions.

 ## React Query Dev Tools